Constrained optimization of sensor placement for nuclear digital twins: Methodology

 Under noisy measurements, errors in estimation are transmitted into reconstruction errors.
 Geometrically, estimation errors are characterized by (hyper-)ellipsoids in $r$ dimensions whose axes describe these errors.
 Statistically, the confidence intervals for the estimation of states are characterized by the \emph{$\eta$-confidence ellipsoid} that contains $\mathbf{a} - \mathbf{\hat{a}}$ with probability $\eta$

 where $\mathbf{\Sigma}$ is the covariance matrix in \autoref{eqn:Co} and $\alpha = F_{\chi_n^2}^{-1} (\eta)$ is the cumulative distribution function of a $\chi$-squared random variable with $r$ degrees of freedom.
-One of the scalar measures for quality of estimation is the volume of this ellipsoid
+An important scalar measure of the quality of estimation is the volume of this ellipsoid

 where $\Gamma$ is the gamma function.
-D-optimal designs minimize the volume of the ellipsoid, as the volume of the ellipsoid is inversely proportional to the determinant of our information matrix.
+D-optimal designs minimize the volume of the ellipsoid, which is inversely proportional to the determinant of our information matrix.
 A small volume for the $\eta$-confidence ellipsoid implies a strong correlation between the estimation errors in each component.
-Under Gaussian noise assumptions, $3\sigma$ standard deviations computed from the diagonal entries of the covariance matrix $\Sigma_{ii}$ measure the uncertainty in predicting the $i^{th}$ component, establishing error bounds for reconstructing flows from noisy measuremetns.
-In nuclear digital twins these error bounds can be used to detect the divergence of sensor readings from expected values.
-Statistics of the error provide means to ``flag'' or ``signal'' re-calibration of the digital twin, detect anomalies and classify erroneous readings.
+Under Gaussian noise assumptions, $3\sigma$ standard deviations computed from the diagonal entries of the covariance matrix $\Sigma_{ii}$ measure the uncertainty in predicting the $i^{th}$ component, establishing error bounds for reconstructing flows from noisy measurements.